refacktor/ec2-spotter/README.md

 BUT there are several challenges in trying to run a Spot Instance for "normal" Linux-based workloads:

 1. EC2 does not allow specifying an EBS volume as root of a Spot Instance, only an AMI image.
-2. Every time a Spot Instance is re-launched, a brand new EBS volume is created from the AMI (see point#1), which leads to the creation of a fresh new EBS volume wiped and restored from the AMI.
+2. Every time a Spot Instance is re-launched, a brand new EBS volume is created from the AMI (see point#1), which leads to the creation of a fresh new EBS volume wiped and restored from the AMI. [no longer true as of 9/18/2017]
-3. Spot Instances cannot be Stopped, they can only be Rebooted or Terminated, that exacerbates issue#1 as it means it's impossible to simply reattach your original EBS volume to /dev/xvda.
+3. Spot Instances cannot be Stopped, they can only be Rebooted or Terminated, that exacerbates issue#1 as it means it's impossible to simply reattach your original EBS volume to /dev/xvda. [as of 9/18/2017, Spot Instances can be stopped by AWS, but not the customer]
 4. Important system information stored in /var/log, crontab, apt-get system files, etc, not to mention actual application config and data files, are LOST every time you restart a Spot Instance (directly caused by points #1 and #2 above).
 5. A Spot Instance may be Terminated by AWS at any time, with only a 2-minute warning, whenever the dynamic pricing exceeds your hourly budget.
-6. Essentially, the Spot Instance architecture requires a full redesign of your system to save everything of importance somewhere else (outside of the filesystem), but no Linux distribution exists which does this out of the box.
+6. Essentially, the Spot Instance architecture requires a full redesign of your system to save everything of importance somewhere else (outside of the filesystem), but no Linux distribution exists which does this out of the box. [as of 9/18/2017 this is true only if you need the ability to stop spot instances outside of the AWS-controlled stop event]

 # Introducing ec2-spotter